 It has been the practice for governments to exercise restraint in making significant appointments in the period (usually about three months) leading up to a general election.
 The question of which appointments are significant requires a case-by-case assessment of factors such as the role of the board or position, and the significance of the sector.
 Appointments that are not considered to be significant may proceed in the usual way.
 The Cabinet Office is available to provide guidance and advice on precedents: http://www.dpmc.govt.nz/dpmc/contact.html

-Further information about appointments and the pre-election period is set out in the circular issued prior to the 2011 general election: Cabinet Office circular CO (11) 2, Government Decisions and Actions in the Pre-Election Period.
+Further information about appointments and the pre-election period is set out in this circular: Cabinet Office circular CO (14) 2, Government Decisions and Actions in the Pre-Election Period.

 At the start of each year, the Cabinet Office advises Ministers of vacancies that will arise in the year ahead.
 Ministers who would like to find out more about a board or an impending vacancy, or would like to make a nomination, should contact the office of the responsible Minister.
 In general, the deadline for submitting nominations is 2-3 months before the date the vacancy arises.
 The relevant Minister's office will be able to advise exactly when nominations are due.

 Ministers may also wish to solicit nominations from Ministerial and parliamentary colleagues.
 Officials should discuss this with the portfolio Minister's office.
 As indicated in the section above on balanced representation, nominations can be sought from the Ministers of Maori Affairs, Pacific Island Affairs and Women's Affairs and Consumer Affairs.